microsoft/botframework-components/packages/Telephony/Readme.md

 ## **Aggregate DTMF Input (n)**
 Prompts the user for multiple inputs that are aggregated until a specified character length is met or exceeded.
 Speech, DTMF inputs, and chat provided characters can all be used to provide input, but any inputs that aren't the characters 1,2,3,4,5,6,7,8,9,0,#,*, or some combination of said characters are dropped.
-A timeout timer will be initialized when the dialog begins or when the user sent a response that has not meet or exceed the batch length.
+When the Timeout parameter is set an integer greater than 0, a timer will be set whenever the Aggreate DTMF Input(n) node begins.
+This timer will be reset whenever the user responds to the bot, until the expected batch length is met.
-When the timeout is reached, the dialog will end and if the Default Value is set, its value will be assigned to the Property field.
+In case the timeout is reached, the dialog will end and if the Default Value is set, its value will be assigned to the Property field.
 Also, a response can be sent to the user using the Default value Response field.

 #### Parameters
 * Batch Length